 The following review was based on the Paris Péripate New Year’s Day Party on Tuesday, 1 January 2019 and is written from first hand accounts from our party reviewer Peter who lives in Amsterdam.

 During the New Year’s eve La Leche party my significant other met a couple from Tel Aviv who had intel on some anonymous afterparty of which a pin on Google Maps was the only information available.
-As a consequence, around eight in the morning we found ourselves in an Uber bound for an unknown destination with two people we hardly knew but who seemed (and were) very ok.
-We were dropped off under an overpass of the Peripherique in what was pretty clear not to be the best of neighbourhoods.
+As a consequence, around eight in the morning we found ourselves in an Uber bound for an unknown destination with two people we hardly knew but who seemed (and were) totally cool.
+We were dropped off under an overpass of the Peripherique in what was pretty clear not to be the best neighbourhood.

-While we were waiting in line we were told that there was only one rule: bring an ID.
-Otherwise it was pretty much anything goes.
+While we were waiting in line we were told that there was only one rule, bring an ID, but otherwise it was pretty much anything goes.
 Fortunately, most people are not that prone to murder, rape and theft, which left drugs and sex and lots of dancing, which we were totally fine with.
 The crowd was lovely: super friendly, the approachable kind of attractive and very cheerful.
 I met heaps of interesting people and I was feeling an aura of love all around.

 The party was in a damp, dark concrete bunker underneath the Péripherique.
 It had a big lounge area and a room with a DJ where the crowd went wild.
 The audience was mixed, there were plenty of women and straight guys, but the vast majority seemed to be gay men.
 I may be a bit biased on this because I was dancing mostly in the back of the room, which was also the place where guys went when carnal urges presented themselves.